Biased Stochastic First-Order Methods for Conditional Stochastic Optimization and Applications in Meta Learning: Introduction

+\begin{itemize}[leftmargin=2em] \item We establish the first sample complexity results of BSGD and BSpiderBoost in the context of CSO.
+Since the bias of BSGD comes from estimating the conditional expectation rather than from a given stochastic oracle, the sample complexity closely depends on the smoothness conditions of the outer function, which is distinct from traditional SGD results.
+For convex problem, to achieve an $\eps$-optimal solution, the sample complexity of BSGD improves from $\cO(\eps^{-4})$ to $\tilde \cO(\eps^{-3})$ when either $f_\xi$ is smooth or $F$ is strongly convex and further improves to $\tilde \cO(\eps^{-2})$ when both conditions hold, where $\tilde \cO(\cdot)$ represents the bound with hidden logarithmic factors.
+For weakly convex CSO problems, BSGD requires a total sample complexity of $ \cO(\eps^{-8})$ to achieve an $\eps$-stationary point, and of $\cO(\eps^{-6})$ when $f_\xi$ is smooth.
+If we further assume that both $f_\xi$ and $g_\eta$ are Lipschitz continuous and Lipschitz smooth, the biased gradient estimator is Lipschitz continuous, and then the sample complexity can be improved to $\cO(\eps^{-5})$ by BSpiderBoost.

+\item { We analyze the lower bounds on the minimax error of first-order algorithms using specific biased oracles for CSO objectives.
+With the upper bounds results, BSGD is optimal for strongly convex, convex, and weakly convex CSO objectives, and BSpiderBoost is optimal for the nonconvex smooth CSO problems under the additional oracle assumption that the gradient estimator returned by the oracle is Lipschitz continuous. }

-Second, BSGD serves as a viable alternative to solve MAML and invariant learning, yet with theoretical guarantees.
-Particularly for MAML, BSGD converges to a stationary point under simple deterministic stepsize rules and appropriate inner mini-batch sizes.
-In contrast, the commonly used first-order MAML algorithm~\citep{finn2017model}, which ignores the Hessian information, is not guaranteed to converge even for a large inner mini-batch size.
-For smooth MAML, our algorithm attains the same sample complexity as the recent algorithm introduced in \citet{fallah2019convergence}; however, the latter requires the use of stochastic stepsizes and mini-batch of outer samples at each iteration, which is less practical.
-Numerically, we further demonstrate that BSGD and its Adam variation achieve the state-of-the-art performance with properly tuned hyperparameters for some MAML tasks.
-We also conduct numerical experiments for several other applications in invariant logistic regression and instrumental variable regression, and illustrate the delicate bias-variance tradeoff in practice between the inner mini-batch size and the number of iterations, which further support our theoretical findings.
+\item When applied to MAML, BSGD converges to a stationary point under simple deterministic stepsize rules and appropriate inner mini-batch sizes.
+In contrast, the commonly used first-order MAML algorithm~\citep{finn2017model} ignores the Hessian information and is not guaranteed to converge even when a large inner mini-batch size is used.
+For smooth MAML, compared with the algorithm recently introduced in \citep{fallah2019convergence}, BSGD without requiring stochastic stepsizes and mini-batches of outer samples at each iteration, thus is more practical.
+Leveraging the variance reduction technique, BSpiderBoost attains the best-known sample complexity for MAML, to our best knowledge.
+Numerically, we further demonstrate that BSGD and BSpiderBoost achieve superior performance for MAML. \end{itemize}

-\subsection{Related Work}
+\subsection{Related work}

-\textbf{Stochastic optimization.} The traditional stochastic optimization, $\min_{x\in X} \EE_{\xi}[f(x,\xi)],$ is a special case of CSO.
-SGD and its numerous variants, form one of the most important families of algorithms for solving stochastic optimization.
-For upper and lower bounds on stochastic gradient-based methods for convex and strongly convex objectives, see seminal works and reference therein~\citep{blair1985problem,nemirovski2009robust}.
-For weakly convex objectives, SGD achieves $\cO(\eps^{-4})$ stationary convergence~\citep{ghadimi2013stochastic,zhang2018convergence,davis2019stochastic}.
-Recently, \citet{drori2019complexity,arjevani2019lower} showed an $ \cO(\eps^{-4})$ lower bound on stationary convergence for SGD and unbiased stochastic first-order algorithms, respectively.